'House of the Dragon' Episode 5 Recap

-It's royal wedding season in House of the Dragon.
 Viserys Targaryen has tired of daughter Rhaenyra's bachelorette antics, and plans to wed her to Ser Laenor Velaryon.
-That's bad news for Daemon Targaryen, the returning hero of the Stepstones, who made his desire to marry Rhaenyra clear in episode 4.
+That's average news for Daemon Targaryen, who made his desire to marry Rhaenyra fairly clear in episode 4.

 Episode 5, titled "We Light the Way," takes place shortly after the climax of the previous episode, meaning there's no big time gap like the 3 years that passed between the second and third episodes.